 - Place the Concur_Report_Name_vod field on the appropriate page layouts.

 With the integration of expenses with SAP Concur, iPad users can upload receipts associated with Calls prior to submitting the Call to SAP Concur.
 The uploaded receipts are automatically associated with the correct Call once it is submitted to SAP Concur.
-See Recording Call Expenses with SAP Concur for more information.
+See Attaching Expense Receipts for Call Reporting with SAP Concur for more information.